-- You must record the allegation via CPOMS and tell the DSL if possible, but do not investigate it - The DSL will inform the Head of School and Executive Director, and the Executive Director will inform the police or relevant authorities as appropriate. - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with Head of School and Executive Director informed. - The Head of School will contact the parents and Executive Director the relevant authorities or police as appropriate
+- > You must record the allegation via CPOMS and tell the DSL if possible, but do not investigate it - > The DSL will inform the Headmaster and Executive Director, and the Executive Director will inform the police or relevant authorities as appropriate. - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with Headmaster and Executive Director informed. - The Headmaster will contact the parents and the Executive Director the relevant authorities or police as appropriate